MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 ## Determining the package to use: search order

-For package managers that support multiple feeds (like NuGet and Maven), the order in which feeds are consulted is sometimes unclear or non-deterministic (for example in NuGet, parallel requests are made to all feeds in the config file and the first response wins).
+For public package managers that support multiple feeds (NuGet and Maven), the order in which feeds are consulted is sometimes unclear or non-deterministic (for example in NuGet, parallel requests are made to all feeds in the config file and the first response wins).
 Upstream sources prevent this non-determinism by searching the feed and its upstream sources using the following order:

 1. Packages pushed to the feed
 2. Packages saved via an upstream source
 3. Packages available via upstream sources: each upstream is searched in the order it's listed in the feed's configuration

-To take advantage of the determinism provided by upstream sources, you should ensure that your client's configuration file [only references your product feed](#single-feed), and not any other feeds like the public sources.
+To take advantage of the determinism provided by upstream sources, you should ensure that your client's configuration file [only references your product feed](#single-feed), and not any other feeds like the public package managers.

 <a name="saved-packages"></a>